 While tire chains are legal in all 50 states different laws regulate chain usage in different states.
 Even Hawaii has a law on the books for tire chains (only if you are driving on on Mauna Kea though).
 Before you invest in a shiny new pair, make sure you know whether chains are allowed, permitted or even required in some cases.
 Generally, a chain “requirement” means you must have them in your vehicle if you want to pass certain checkpoints that pop up in inclement weather.
 Some go as far as requiring tire chains to be installed when road conditions reach a certain point with fines and penalties for non-compliance.
 Places where chains are permitted usually come with some disclaimer that restrict their usage, so make sure you know the law and follow it.
 There may even be different tire chains laws for passenger vehicles versus commercial trucks.
 Most tire chain laws are meant to help protect the roadway surface from damage caused by using chains without enough snow coverage.
 Leaving snow chains on tires when the conditions don’t warrant it can also damage your tires.

 The other important factor to consider is whether your vehicle is suitable for chains.
 You can find chains for most tire sizes, but there must be enough clearance for them to fit on without causing damage to the body, undercarriage or brakes.
 Make sure to check clearance around the front tires with the steering wheel turned fully to each side to make sure nothing rubs.
 If clearance is tight you may want to consider snow cables, which sometimes have a lower profile.
 Consult your owner’s manual for tire chain specifications and allowances.

 Because chains are something you will likely need to take on and off at least once per trip, and because the conditions surrounding their use are usually cold, soggy and snowy, it’s best to practice installation first, ideally when the weather is still nice.
-Without driving the car anywhere, put them on and take them off a couple of times to get the hang of it so that when you do eventually need them, you aren’t stuck fumbling and trying to figure out how to get them on with freezing fingers.
-Also, if you’re carrying chains, pack a safety vest as well.
+Without driving the car anywhere, put on your car snow chains and take them off a couple of times to get the hang of it so that when you do eventually need them, you aren’t stuck fumbling and trying to figure out how to get them on with freezing fingers.
+Also, if you’re carrying car tire chains, pack a safety vest as well.
 There’s a good chance you’ll have to pull onto the side of the road at some point to adjust or remove them, and if it’s snowing, visibility will be low.